wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-azure-authenticator.md

 **Step 2:** Activate your accounts with the new app

-First of all make sure, you have the QR code or code and URL for manual entry handy for the account you’d like to add to the app.
+First of all make sure, you have the QR code or code and URL for manual entry handy for the account you'd like to add to the app.

 > [AZURE.NOTE] Not sure of how to get the QR code?
 Contact your help desk for assistance.
 >